Amanda and Saralyn,. OIFC staff. Come wish Saralyn happy birthday!

 Address: 65 Causeway Drive, Ocean Isle Beach, NC

-If you have any reports send them to me, Capt.
-Rickey at email@example.com
+If you have a report with picture you would like to share please send them to me at email@example.com

 Our team opted to fish Saturday which did not start out too bad - we had great bait form Friday thanks to Matt & Jack and found pogies fairly quick Saturday morning.
 We had decided Friday evening to fish on the Carolina Beach side of the shoal for no real reason other than to go where no one else was considering.
 Historically this area has produced some very nice fish and we felt like it could be our turn.
 We cut through the shoal at an area called the slough and began fishing at the cucumber where we marked bait all through the water column as nice as I have seen all year but as has been our dilemma this year all we could muster was sharks.
 After a coulple of hours we ventured on further to the 30/30 where we caught more sharks, a nice spanish and a dolphin.
 At approximately 12 noon the ocean had gotten so impressive we decided to head back to our side of the shoal hoping the seas were a little less than what we had been encountering but at this point it was a mess everywhere and had basically become unfishable for us.
 We were truly happy when we cleared the inlet and could relax a little bit.
 I want to congratulate Brant, Barrett and the OIFC team for their showing and also Brian Aycock and the Hail Yeah team.
 I also want to thank Wes & CW at Angler's marine for keeping our Cape Horn in such great condition.
 Every team that fished this tournament today definitely earned their stripes.
 Here's looking forward to the next one.

 First off let me congratulate Brant,Barrett and crew of the oifc for their win in the East Coast Got Em On .
 Awesome fish in not so great conditions .